ita-social-projects/Space2Study-Client-mvp/README.md

 - **Option 1**

-  - 👯 Clone this repo to your local machine using `https://github.com/ita-social-projects/Space2Study-Client-mvp.git`
+  - 👯 clone this repo to your local machine

 - **Option 2**